mishka-group/Proposals/README.md

 # Proposals
 Proposals repository helps us to keep our project clean and the place to discuss long PR.
-Hence, you can submit your idea as PR to let us know your solution or facility to improve Mishka projects.
+Hence, you can submit your idea as PR to let us know what is your solution or facility to improve Mishka projects.

 > It should be noted it must be a Readme which is Persian or English, because we can support these languages.